Matt-st/number-conversion-api/README.md

 job="number-conversion-api",result="one hundred fifty four thousand six hundred seventy eight" }
 ```
-5. Grafana is used as a more user friendly dashboard which leverages the metric elements produced by prometheus and also uses prometheus as a data source for metric data.
+5. Grafana is used as a more user friendly dashboard which leverages the metric elements produced by Prometheus and also uses Prometheus as a data source for metric data.
 ### Micrometer

-To display the exposed endpoints from spring boot actuators run `http://localhost:8080/actuator/prometheus`
+To display the exposed endpoints from Spring Boot actuators run `http://localhost:8080/actuator/prometheus`

-Micrometer and spring boot gives us alot of metrics out of the box which are visible at the above endpoint.
+Micrometer and Spring Boot gives us alot of metrics out of the box which are visible at the above endpoint.
 We have added a custom metric to get the total duration of time for each request and below we show that data.

 ### Prometheus Dashboard